 The Plan provides stages and amounts of development that are tied to the CCT's funding, construction, and operation to ensure that transit is available as development proceeds.
-Relocation of the PSTA from the LSC West District is a part of staging to ensure that the proposed alignment through the LSC can be achieved and to provide new housing with increases in jobs.
+Relocation of the PSTA from the LSC West District is a part of staging to ensure that the alignment through the LSC can be achieved and to provide new housing with increases in jobs.
 Staging also requires that the non-driver mode share be documented and that increases be achieved over time, a goal that results in reduced traffic congestion and increased transit use.
+Public institutions are not subject to staging because these projects are reviewed as mandatory referrals.